 Three Ways to Estimate Remaining Useful Life for Predictive Maintenance

-Remaining useful life (RUL) is the length of time a machine is likely to operate before it requires repair or replacement.
-By taking RUL into account, engineers can schedule maintenance, optimize operating efficiency, and avoid unplanned downtime.
+Remaining useful life (RUL) is the length of time a machine will operate before it requires repair or replacement.
+By estimating RUL, engineers can schedule maintenance, optimize operating efficiency, and avoid unplanned downtime.
 For this reason, estimating RUL is a top priority in predictive maintenance programs.

-An RUL estimation model not only predicts RUL but also provides a confidence bound on the prediction.
-The model inputs are condition indicators, features extracted from sensor data or log data whose behavior changes in a predictable way as the system degrades or operates in different modes.
+An RUL estimation model provides a confidence-bound RUL prediction.
+The model inputs are condition indicators (features) extracted from sensor data whose behavior changes in a predictable way as the system degrades.

 The method used to calculate RUL depends on the kind of data available: